Nether403/Webknot/README.md

 ## 📖 Overview

-LovaBolt is an intelligent prompt generator designed specifically for AI-powered development tools like **Bolt.new** and **Lovable.dev**.
+WebKnot is an intelligent prompt generator designed specifically for AI-powered development tools like **Bolt.new** and **WebKnot.ai**.
 It guides you through a comprehensive wizard to capture every aspect of your website vision and generates professional, detailed prompts that AI tools can understand perfectly.

-### Why LovaBolt?
+### Why WebKnot?

 - 🎯 **Precision**: Capture every design detail with our guided wizard
 - 🚀 **Speed**: Generate comprehensive prompts in minutes, not hours